 It’s good to know that I’m not the only one who considers dark chocolate bites totally snack-worthy.
-This recipe fo salted chocolate dairy-free fudge was submitted by Becky Timbers as a Sweet entry in the BIG Snackable Recipe Contest (entries are now closed, but the winners will be announced on that post!).
+This recipe fo salted chocolate dairy-free fudge was submitted by Becky Timbers as a Sweet entry in the BIG Snackable Recipe Contest.

 Since I have tested and approved this recipe for salted chocolate dairy-free fudge as one I would repeat, I’ve added it to the “Alisa’s Recipes” section.
 Here are my personal notes on the recipe:

 Taste: The sodium spike in this salted chocolate dairy-free fudge added depth of flavor and a lovely savory contrast to the dark chocolate base.

 Cacao: I used 70% dark chocolate as suggested, which gives a grown-up sweetness.
 If you prefer a sweeter dairy-free fudge for snacking (or a treat), then you may want to use more of a semi-sweet chocolate, but if you’re a hardcore cacao fan, go darker.
 Speaking of cacao, I’m not a big fan of cocoa powder, so I preferred this salted chocolate dairy-free fudge without the dusting – though it is a pretty garnish.

 Spice: I used just a pinch of cayenne, which added very, very subtle heat.
 It was pleasant.
 I’d love to trial this dairy-free fudge with cinnamon in the future.

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.
 To keep the recipe soy-free, be sure to select a chocolate that is top allergen-free, like Enjoy Life.